 On 7 August 2019, the Reserve Bank of India lowered the repo rate (key lending rate) by 35 basis points (bps).
 That was the fourth time this year that the repo rate had been cut by the RBI.
 However, in the latest revision, which was made on 4 October 2019, the repo rate was further decreased by 25 bps and the effective rate as on 4 October 2019 is 5.15% now.

-After the 22 May 2020 rate cut, the reverse repo rate has also decreased to 4.90% and the Marginal Standing Facility Rate (MSF) and the Bank Rate have decreased to 5.40%.
+After the 22 May 2020 rate cut, the reverse repo rate now stands at 3.35% and the Marginal Standing Facility Rate (MSF) and the Bank Rate stands at 4.65%.